-Competencies that are useful in getting a role as an Accounts Receivable clerk include: knowledge about accounts receivable, general bookkeeping procedures, general accounting principles, and administration procedures in an office environment.
+Competencies that are useful in getting a position an Accounts Receivable clerk include: knowledge about accounts receivable, general bookkeeping procedures, general accounting principles, and administration procedures in an office environment.

 Skill with relevant computer software programs, including common office software like Word and Excel, as well as specialised accounting applications such as MYOB or Quicken, are highly regarded.

-Accounting qualifications such as the Certificate IV in Accounting and Bookkeeping or a Diploma of Accounting are practical ways of cementing your experience and formalising your abilities in order to pursue opportunities as an Accounts Receivable Clerk and related accounting positions.
+Qualifications such as the Certificate IV in Accounting or Certificate IV in Bookkeeping are practical way of cementing your experience and formalising your abilities in order to pursue opportunities as an Accounts Receivable Clerk and related accounting positions.

 Accountants need to have a great attention to detail, and be highly organised, consistent and accurate.
 As accounting involves a great deal of recording and communicating of information, good verbal and written communication skills are critical.